Our Ministers and Staff

 Stephanie Baum, Office Administrator

 Stephanie’s previous work experience includes digital content creation, educational book distribution, and business management.
-She lives in Jamesburg, where she loves to cook and spend time with her grown son and daughter, and her beagle, whom she rescued shortly after a hurricane in 2011.
+She loves crossword puzzles, cooking, and spending time with her grown son and daughter and her beagle, whom she rescued shortly after a hurricane in 2011.

 Jennie Stilwell Belmonte, Religious Education Coordinator